decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 ## Add entities to the engine

 When you create a new entity, you're instancing an object and storing it in memory.
-A newly created entity isn't _rendered_ and it won't be possible for a user to interact with it until it's added to the _engine_.
+A newly created entity isn't _rendered_ and it won't be possible for a player to interact with it until it's added to the _engine_.

 The engine is the part of the scene that sits in the middle and manages all of the other parts.
-It determines what entities are rendered and how users interact with them.
+It determines what entities are rendered and how players interact with them.
 It also coordinates what functions from [systems]({{ site.baseurl }}{% post_url /development-guide/2018-02-3-systems %}) are executed and when.

 ```ts
 // Create an entity